 - 1. How did the shepherd boy put his sheep in danger? - 2.
 How can the shepherd boy gain back the trust of the villagers? - 3.
 Have you ever been dishonest?
 What happened when you were dishonest?
 Did anyone find out? - 4.
 Was anyone else hurt by your dishonesty? - 5.
 Were you able to earn back the trust of the people you lied to or tricked? - 6.
-What good things come from telling the truth?
+What are the benefits of telling the truth?

-A copy of the integrity quiz has been provided so that you may take it to find out where your own strengths and weaknesses are.
+A copy of the integrity quiz has been provided so that you may take it to discover your own strengths and weaknesses.
 (The original is on pages 12-15 of the Kingdom Quest strategy guide.)
-Make sure to help each child score the quiz correctly.
+Make sure each child understands how to score the quiz correctly.
 Children who score in the 18- to 30-point range may need additional help in understanding how their choices affect others.